 Engineered wood flooring is a popular choice in all homes, thanks to its solid wood appearance – which provides every plank with a unique character and enhanced performance.
 Known for its hard-wearing nature, engineered flooring is incredibly durable and less prone to shrinking and warping.
 Once it’s installed, there are several steps you can take to keep your floor looking its best.

 Read on for our expert guide on how to care for a lacquer finished or oil finished engineered wood floor.

 How to keep your engineered wood flooring dry

-This should be swept, mopped or vacuumed up frequently and you can limit the amount of dirt or grit getting on to the floor in the first instance with well-placed mats.
+Also, dust can cause damage if it’s allowed to build up, by inflicting minute scratches that build up damage over time.
+This should be swept, mopped or vacuumed up frequently and thoroughly.
+You can also limit the amount of dirt or grit getting on to the floor in the first instance with well-placed mats.

-If you have a lacquered wood floor, we recommend that you use lacquer soap on the product as soon as it is installed, as this will help it with the hardening process.
+If you have a lacquered wood floor, we recommend that you use lacquer soap as soon as it is installed, as this will help it with the hardening process.
 Thereafter, wood cleaner and lacquer care can be used to help keep the floor in top condition.

-Engineered wood flooring will, if looked after properly, stand the test of time and be a beautiful addition to your home.
-By following the right measures to maintain the floor and prevent damage, you will ensure that it stays looking great for many years to come.
+If looked after properly, engineered wood flooring will stand the test of time and be a beautiful addition to your home for many years to come.

 Easily maintain your new floor’s fresh appearance by sweeping or vacuuming regularly.
 Check out our recommended after care range here.

 Make sure to refer to your floor’s specific Maintenance Guides which can be easily found and downloaded from the product page underneath the specifications!